py85252876/UVD/README.md

 > Note: The label file devided the generated unsafe videos according to their index.
 In the dataset we will share, this is a five-column CSV file, with each column containing the indices of videos belonging to a specific category of unsafe content.

 Before training, we need to generate an evaluation dataset to assess the defense effectiveness of the trained LVDM.
-Run the `gen_eval_data.py` script to generate a `eval.pth` file.
+Run the [`gen_eval_data.py`](/gen_eval_data.py) script to generate the `eval.pth` file.
 This file is saved in the [MagicTime](./MagicTime) directory by default.

 ```bash
 python gen_eval_set.py